jro31/jethro-codes/_articles/projects/blocks-falling.md

 We've seen this code already, but let me just go over exactly what the `timer` state is doing here.

-And first it's necessary to understand _why_ we need to know if the time is `live` or not.
+And first it's necessary to understand _why_ we need to know if the time `isLive` or not.

 In this `useEffect` block, we're calling `setTimeout`, and then after the interval determined by `speed`, we call our `moveBlock(down)` hook.